Google removed 59,350 posts in April due to IT Rules, 2021

 It shall publish a charter for self-regulating bodies, including Codes of Practices.
 It shall establish an Inter-Departmental Committee for hearing grievances.

 Google removed 59,350 pieces of content from its social media platforms in April last, following over 27,700 complaints received from individual users in India, according to the company’s maiden monthly transparency report.

-The report follows the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 that came into force on May 26.
+The report follows the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 which came into force on May 26.

-The rules require social media platforms with more than 50 lakh users in India to publish compliance report every month mentioning the details of complaints received and action taken.
+The rules require social media platforms with more than 50 lakh users in India to publish compliance reports every month mentioning the details of complaints received and action taken.